Accessing Washington's Outdoors for Persons with Disabilities

 WDFW is proactive in offering numerous opportunities to its programs and activities for hunters and anglers with disabilities through legislative mandates, statues, and policies complying with provisions of the Americans with Disabilities Act (ADA).

-If you are a person with a disability and want to apply for disability status with WDFW, please click on the link below.
+If you are a person with a disability and want to apply for disability status with WDFW, please click on the link below or use the quick links on the right to check for specific eligibility requirements.

 You will be transferred to the Washington Department of Fish and Wildlife website where you can read important information about the program, apply for Veterans Reduced Fees, read about qualifying criteria to apply for Other Reduced Fees, need a Special Use Permit for an equipment modification, need an accommodation for your specific physical or developmental impairment, review WDFW ADA regulations, or just find a location of an ADA fishing or hunting site...
 The WDFW.wa.gov/accessibility website is the place to be.